durranisalman/durranisalman1.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Professor in the School of Engineering (SOEN), College of Engineering & Computing and Cybernetics (CECC), The Australian National University, Canberra, Australia.
+I am a Professor in the [School of Engineering (SOEN)](https://eng.anu.edu.au/people/salman-durrani/), College of Engineering, Computing and Cybernetics (CECC), The Australian National University, Canberra, Australia.

-My research area is Communications and Signal processing.
-I am also a Senior Member, IEEE, USA and a Senior Fellow of HEA, UK.
+Since 2021, I have served as the Associate Director Education for the School of Engineering.
+Since 2022, I have been a participant in the ANU Optus Bushfire Research Centre of Excellence.

+My research interests have spanned topics in communications, wireless communications and signal processing for communications.

-### Research Interests
+### Current Research Interests
+- Advanced Physical Layer Technologies for 6G and Beyond
+  - NOMA
+  - Backscatter and IRS
+  - ISAC
+- Integrated Space/Aerial/Terrestrial Networks
+  - UAV communications
+  - Satellite communications
-- Machine learning for Internet of Things applications
+- Internet of Things Networks
-- Drone (UAV) communications
+  - Authentication
+  - Early wildfire detection
-- Wireless power transfer and energy harvesting
+- Machine Learning for Wireless Networks
-- Wireless sensor, device to device and machine to machine networks
-- Synchronization and channel estimation
-- Stochastic geometry
+- Stochastic Geometry for Wireless Networks
-- Distance distributions and connectivity
-- Signal processing for spherical and biomedical applications